 For more information about this conversion device, please see:

-Our service offering covers three original film formats (8mm, Super 8mm, and 16mm), two output resolutions (480i and 1080p) and two output formats (DVD and MP4):
+Our service offering covers three original film formats (8mm, Super 8mm, and 16mm), with two output formats (DVD and MP4):

 As with Video Tape conversions, we are happy to do further editing on your Movie Film conversions to create more polished digital movies at our standard manual labor rate.